 1. The Plot Against America

 This six-episode HBO miniseries on Hotstar presents an alternate American history, one in which the nation is turned towards fascism by Nazi sympathizer Charles Lindbergh, who happens to become President instead of Franklin D. Roosevelt.
 The story is imagined through the eyes of a Jewish family living in New Jersey as they wade through a violent social and political change in the country.
-It’s created by David Simon and Ed Burns, co-creators of the popular crime drama The Wire.
-The cast of this TV series is also quite renowned with names like Winona Ryder, Anthony Boyle, Zoe Kazan, and Morgan Spector in the lead roles.
+It’s made by David Simon and Ed Burns, co-creators of the popular crime drama The Wire.
+The cast of this TV series is also quite renowned, with names like Winona Ryder, Anthony Boyle, Zoe Kazan, and Morgan Spector in the lead roles.